survoai/humalect-docs/docs/06-Clusters/create-an-AWS-cluster.md

 **Step 7:** Select the `Number of Nodes` and `Disk Size` by clicking on the (+) and/or (-) button or by manually entering a value.

 **Step 8:** Select a suitable instance type for nodes of your cluster.
 Here is a list of currently supported instance types:
-- T3a - offers balance of compute, memory, and network resources
+- T3a - offers a balance of compute, memory, and network resources
-- T3 - offers balance of compute, memory, and network resources
+- T3 - offers a balance of compute, memory, and network resources
 - T4g - Arm-based Graviton2 processors delivering better performance over T3
-- M5 - latest generation of General Purpose Instances powered by Intel Xeon® Platinum 8175M processors
+- M5 - the latest generation of General Purpose Instances powered by Intel Xeon® Platinum 8175M processors
 - C4 - Optimized for compute-intensive workloads
 - R5 - Designed to deliver fast performance for workloads that process large data sets in memory.